Diamondbacks top Dodgers 8-5, end winning streak at 6 games

 Dodgers: Roberts announced before the game that RHP Ross Stripling (3-2) will start Tuesday’s game.
 Stripling has made six starts in his 20 appearances this season.
 Roberts also said the current plan is to call up RHP Tony Gonsolin from Triple-A Oklahoma City to start Wednesday’s game.
 Gonsolin was the organization’s minor league pitcher of the year in 2018 and would be making his big-league debut.

-Diamondbacks: LHP Robbie Ray (5-4, 3.87 ERA) brings a 7-4 mark and a 2.89 ERA in 17 career starts against the the Dodgers when he takes the mound on Tuesday.
+Diamondbacks: LHP Robbie Ray (5-4, 3.87 ERA) brings a 7-4 mark and a 2.89 ERA in 17 career starts against the Dodgers when he takes the mound on Tuesday.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP-Sports